 Another frequently expressed concern is that you have to pay for a private judge.
 Private judges may have high hourly rates, but you more than make up for the investment by consolidating your case into a matter of consecutive hours or days.
-All that time waiting for your case to be heard, plus related expenses for your attorneys and professional witnesses can add up quickly.
+All that time waiting for your case to be heard, plus related expenses for your attorney in Los Angeles and professional witnesses can add up quickly.

 Alabama, California, Colorado, Florida, Indiana, Ohio and Texas are among the states that encourage and support the use of private judges in order to ease the pressures within their court systems and better serve the public interest.